 Cannabidiol, more commonly called CBD, is a natural compound found in the hemp or cannabis plant.
-Like THC (tetrahydrocannabinol), the molecule responsible for the psychoactive and euphoric effects of cannabis use.
+Like THC (tetrahydrocannabinol), the famous molecule responsible for the psychoactive and euphoric effects of cannabis consumption.

-Even though it can fall victim to cannabis’s bad reputation, CBD is not, however, considered a psychotropic or narcotic.
-You can find it sold freely online or in specialized shops, in bulk, as oil, capsules, or even as infusions.
+Even though it may suffer from cannabis’s bad reputation, CBD is nevertheless not considered a psychotropic or a narcotic.
+You can find it for sale online or in specialized shops, in bulk, as oil, capsules, or even infusions.

-It is often recommended for its relaxing effects and for relieving pain.
-But is it really effective to fight temporary stress and anxiety?
-I will break down for you what the science says on the subject.
+It is often recommended for its relaxing effects as well as for relieving pain.
+But is it really effective for combating stress and transient anxiety?
+I break down what science says on the subject.

 How can the relaxing effects of CBD be explained?